robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 # Category 5 Brain Pain #review

-There are ==five categories== that every attribute and condition you can imagine generally fits into.
+There are five categories that every attribute and condition you can imagine generally fits into.
 These are prerequisites, modifiers, qualifiers, states of mind, and states of being.

 Yep, *unlimited* brain pain. *`(excited wiggle)`* You'll see.